Preparation of 3D SMC and LFT composites for joining operations

 The main objective of this PhD project is the development and optimization of new milling and drilling strategies for damage-free machining of CoDiCoFRTS parts under consideration of the fiber cutting angle, tool wear and cutting speed.
 Additionally, the influence of the clamping system on the resulting workpiece quality will be considered with the aim of minimizing the damage to the workpiece and thus the strength reduction caused by machining processes (Figure 2).
 The 1st PhD generation will mainly focus on 2D sheets and shells made of CoDiCoFRTS using discontinuous glass fibers and continuous carbon fiber reinforcements.

-Fig. 1: Contour milling Fig. 2: 4-point clamping system
+Figure 1: Contour milling Figure 2: 4-point clamping system